-The IT managers are therfore well positioned for future challenges: “The work world in the hospital will become even more digital and even more mobile in the future,” says Martin Hossli.
+The IT managers are therefore well positioned for future challenges: “The work world in the hospital will become even more digital and even more mobile in the future,” says Martin Hossli.
 “With the combination of Citrix and HPE Moonshot, we can provide all users with flexible, location-independent workstations - and efficiently manage them with our small IT team.”

 “We are very satisfied with the results of the strategy so far,” adds Oliver Ernst.
-“It was certainly decisive for our success, that our partner Bechtle Steffen contributed a great deal of know-how and provided us with comprehensive support in planning and implementation.”
+“It was certainly decisive for our success that our partner Bechtle Steffen contributed a great deal of know-how and provided us with comprehensive support in planning and implementation.”